IPFW Code of Student Rights, Responsibilities, and Conduct

 a.
 A disciplinary proceeding is initiated by the dean of students by sending a notice to the student who is the subject of the complaint.
 If disciplinary proceedings are initiated against a student under the age of 18, the dean is required to make reasonable efforts to assure that the parent(s) or, when appropriate, the legal guardian of the student is notified concerning the proceedings and the nature of the complaint.

 b.
 The notice shall be sent by IPFW email to the student’s address as it appears in the official records of IPFW or shall be delivered personally to the student.
 The notice shall quote the rule claimed to have been violated and shall fairly inform the student of the reported circumstances of the alleged misconduct.
 The notice shall require the student to appear in the office of the dean of students at a time and on a date specified (which ordinarily will not be earlier than three calendar days after the mailing of the notice) for a hearing on the alleged violations.
 A copy of these regulations can be found on the web page http://bulletin.ipfw.edu/content.php?catoid=38&navoid=1019.

 c.
 The notice shall inform the student of the following:

 a.
 When the student appears as required, the dean of students shall inform the student as fully as possible of the facts concerning the alleged misconduct and of the procedures that follow.
 The student may, but need not, make responses and explanations.

 b.
-If, after discussion and such further investigation as may be necessary, the dean of students determines that the violation alleged is not supported by the evidence, the dean shall dismiss the accusation and notify the student.
+If, after discussion and such further investigation as may be necessary, the dean of students determines that the violation alleged is not supported by the information, the dean shall dismiss the accusation and notify the student.

-    3. Disciplinary Sanctions
+3. Personal Misconduct Sanctions